 While grown-ups may gravitate toward the crème fraiche or Irish stout flavors, Moorenko's Ice Cream has one flavor that's likely to be a big hit with the kids: cotton candy gummy bear.
 It isn't always on the menu at the small ice cream parlor, but look for it when little ones are begging for a sugar hit.

-Located on a dairy farm, this family-run ice cream shop Moomer's Homemade Ice Cream entices customers with the salty-sweet flavor combo of peanut butter Oreo as well as Cherries Moobilee, a black cherry ice cream with fresh cherries, chocolate fudge swirl, and brownies.
+Located on a dairy farm, the family-run Moomer's Homemade Ice Cream entices customers with the salty-sweet flavor combo of peanut butter Oreo as well as Cherries Moobilee, a black cherry ice cream with fresh cherries, chocolate fudge swirl, and brownies.

 Izzy's in the Twin Cities makes ice cream in small batches, so sometimes favorites sell out quickly (the flavor selections are updated every three minutes online).
 Keep an eye out for Irish Moxie, a coffee ice cream with Oreo and Heath bar pieces plus Jameson Irish whiskey.

-The old-school parlor Ted and Wally's Premium Homemade Ice Cream makes super-premium, 18 percent butterfat ice cream from scratch.
+The old-school parlor Ted and Wally's Premium Homemade Ice Cream makes super-premium, up to 20 percent butterfat ice cream from scratch.
 The flavors number a whopping 1,600 and some, such as circus popcorn and Nebraska sweet corn, are found nowhere else.